matthewcruz/msr-student-template/_projects/Minibot.md

 layout: project
 title: BLOG!
 Current Projects
 date: March 2017
-image: '/portfolio/public/images/upperArmCAD.PNG'
+image: '/portfolio/public/images/full_assembly_11.png'
 background: '/portfolio/public/images/green-aurora-clouds.jpg'
 font: white
 ---
 ## Overview

-I'm making a miniature humanoid robot which I have not-so-codenamed "Minibot"!!
+I'm making a miniature humanoid robot!
+The robot is not-so-codenamed "Minibot" and here is my Blog where I will document his progress.

 The inspiration for this little guy, which will stand about 7 inches tall,  was to combine all of the mechanical, design, robotics and embedded design skills i have acquired into one project, and learn as much as I can along the way.

 ## Goals